Joan Backes

 Joan Backes (born in Milwaukee, Wisconsin) is an American artist.
 Backes is known for her paintings which record different species of tree bark and for her installations, most recently her house series.
 Her work addresses issues of nature in contemporary society.

 Early life

 Backes received her MFA in Painting from Northwestern University, Department of Art Theory and Practice where she worked with Ed Paschke and William Conger.
 She received an MA in Painting at the University of Missouri.
 She received her undergraduate degree from the University of Iowa, Iowa City, Iowa.

 Career

-Since 2000 her paintings have focused on trees and on the effects of overdevelopment.
-Her installations focus on the house as image and symbol, and often incorporate site-specific materials.
-Backes' Carpet of Leaves often use over 1000 leaves in each installation, bringing the outside in to the gallery or museum.
+Since 2000, Backes' paintings have focused on trees and the effects of overdevelopment.
+Her installations focus on the house as an image and symbol and often incorporate site-specific materials.
+Backes' Carpet of Leaves often uses over 1000 leaves in each installation, bringing the outside to the gallery or museum.